 A good pitch

-The way you ask for whatever it is you want is crucial.
+The way you ask for what you want is crucial.
 You must do it in a way that isn’t too pushy or salesy.

 An incentive

 What will your recipient get from transacting with you?
-Offer them an incentive that is relevant and appealing to them.
+Offer them an incentive that they find both relevant and appealing.

-Your call to action is the statement that seals the deal.
-It’s the statement that you use to move the reader to take the next step.
+Your call to action is what seals the deal.
+It’s the statement you use to move the reader toward taking the next step.

-Getting your cold email right is essential to ensuring good open and conversion rates.
-So take your time to know your prospects and craft an email that they’ll love.
+Getting your cold email right is essential to ensure good open and conversion rates.
+So take your time to know your prospects and craft an email they’ll love.

 Ready to get your next cold email campaign underway?